pgchamberlin/CoinBreaker/README.md

 A simple JS app to break Sterling values into the minimum constituent coins

+## Running the app

+To run the app simply clone this repository and navigate to CoinBreaker.html.
+There is no build necessary.

+To run tests navigate to SpecRunner.html, which will execute the app's Jasmine specs in the browser.

 ## Dependencies

 All dependencies are included in the repository.